Velocidex/velociraptor-docs/content/blog/2021/2021-07-12-velociraptor-vs-printnightmare/_index.md

 ![](image12.png)

-The additional information about any modules found is critical in allowing analysts to quickly discount legitimate binaires and speed up the triage process.
+The additional information about any modules found is critical in allowing analysts to quickly discount legitimate binaries and speed up the triage process.